BrotatoMods/Brotato-DebugLoader/README.md

 This means you can keep as many *debug.json* variants as you need, swapping between them for different test setups.
 To switch them, you can just change the `load_from` option in *debug.json*.

+One bonus feature of DebugLoader is the ability to create and share custom challenges, so the `load_from` option makes it quick to switch between them.

+<small>*Note: This option is not recursive, ie. the `load_from` option is only ever checked once, in _debug.json_.*</small>

 ## Notes